ad-freiburg/ad-blog/content/post/project-dkgqa.md

 The VariablePlacement metric checks if the variable is in the correct place in the predicted query.
 For instance, if the variable is in the object position in the expected query, the check will pass if and only if the variable in the predicted query is also in the object position.

-We achieved the following results on the Wikidata SimpleQuestions test set:
+All these metrics yield a binary "pass or fail" result.
+Thus, for each metric, we compute the percentage of passing queries.
+We achieve the following results on the Wikidata SimpleQuestions test set:

 | Model variant | SyntaxCheck | QueryMatching | VariablePlacement |
 |---------------|------------:|--------------:|------------------:|